JN-gith/Hardware/README.md

 in SLC its quite simple
 you have 2 states

-### coper
-lol ok so basically it's called flash NAND because the relationship between the bit line and the word line resembles the logic of a nand gate, its used in the context of voltage and not bits.
-The design of the circuitry merely resembles a nand gate, and a nand gate isn't actually used as an individual component, nand flash is named by resemblance. this image represents a nand flash page viewed from its side, we can see that the cells are in series.
-In order to pull the bit line low (providing a path to ground, aswell as the cells) we have to pull all of the word lines high.

-and if you compare that to a nand logic table, and imagine the state of being pulled high as 1, and the state of being pulled low as 0 the relationship between the word line and the bit line resembles a logical nand gate

-in order for the bitline to pulled low, all word lines have to be pulled high.
-Once again analogous to in order for the output to be zero, all inputs must be one

-When all of the word lines are pulled high, it allows electrons to flow through the bit line (Through source/drain/N-channel), because all of the control gates are positively charged, allowing current to pass through the cells.
-The current flowing from the bit line pulls the bit line low.
-This is why nand flash isn't bit addressable

 ## Coolers

 One of the most important decisions when building your PC, is choosing the right cooler for your needs.
 Your cooler choice can and will also make a substantial difference in noise output/ Thermals.
 Buying a cooler that can handle your CPU is critical to avoiding throttling and achieving your system’s full potential.
 CPU Coolers fall into one of three primary categories: air, closed-loop or all-in one (AIO) coolers, or custom /open-loop cooling setups.
 Today we are going to be looking at which cooler you should be taking that fit's your needs and what to look for in a cooler.